While the use of meditation and breathing exercises are not an alternative treatment or cure for cancer, they have been shown to help people with...

 - A team approach to personalized treatment: We work with other Henry Ford experts in heart failure, electrophysiology, heart surgery, cardiac rehabilitation, medical oncology, radiation oncology, pharmacology and other specialties to ensure your personalized treatment plan is optimized to provide the most effective cancer care, with the least risk to your heart.

-- Complete cardiovascular care, for all of your needs: Our cardio-oncology program is part of the Henry Ford Heart & Vascular Institute, one of the top cardiac centers in the nation.
+- Complete cardiovascular care, for all of your needs: Our cardio-oncology program is part of the world-renowned Henry Ford Heart & Vascular team, one of the top cardiovascular centers in the nation.
 Our internationally renowned team provides advanced care for all heart conditions, everything from heart failure requiring advanced care with left ventricular assist device (LVAD) implants to heart transplants, electrophysiology for heart rhythm issues and treatment for valve conditions with minimally invasive procedures.
 We also treat other cardiovascular conditions that may result from cancer treatment, such as peripheral artery disease.

-- Advanced cancer care: We work closely with the specialists in the Henry Ford Cancer Institute, which offers the latest, most effective cancer therapies available.
+- Advanced cancer care: We work closely with the specialists in the Henry Ford Cancer team, which offers the latest, most effective cancer therapies available.
 These experts meet through 14 cancer-specific tumor boards, where they review each case individually and recommend the most effective treatments for your cancer.

-- Accurate and Advanced Testing: To prevent and treat heart problems with cancer treatment, testing with an accurate diagnosis is necessary to ensure the most effective care.
+- Accurate and advanced testing: To prevent and treat heart problems with cancer treatment, testing with an accurate diagnosis is necessary to ensure the most effective care.
 We offer a complete range of advanced heart testing, including echocardiograms, nuclear medicine tests, CT, PET, and MRI scans.

 - A focus on wellness: Our team focuses not just on treating your cancer, but on giving you the highest quality of life possible.
 This means we look at all aspects of heart and cancer treatment, including exercise, diet and other lifestyle areas.